oreanroy/learn_modules/lpyHardway/README.md

 	### the self keyword is the refrence to the current instance of the clas	s you can name it anything.

+### Why to use object as inherited name while creating class
+	python's originam redition of class was broken in many serious ways hence in oder to fix it they needed new class style which inherits from base class named object to make a class.

+	class person(object):
+		def __init__(self, name):
+			self.name = name

 ### functions as first class objects